tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Peer Address Update {#peer-address-update}

 When a record with a CID is received that has a source address different than the one currently associated with the DTLS connection, the receiver MUST NOT replace the address it uses for sending records to its peer with the source address specified in the received datagram unless the following conditions are met:

 - The received datagram has been cryptographically verified using the DTLS record layer processing procedures.

 - The received datagram is "newer" (in terms of both epoch and sequence number) than the newest datagram received.
-This condition ensures that replayed datagrams cannot be used to perform address updates.
-Note that this condition does not help when the attacker is able to replay datagrams that arrive earlier at the DTLS peer than the original datagram.
+Reordered datagrams that are sent prior to a change in a peer address might otherwise cause a valid address change to be reverted.
+This also limits the ability of an attacker to use replayed datagrams to force a spurious address change, which could result in denial of service.
+An attacker might be able to succeed in changing a peer address if they are able to rewrite source addresses and if replayed packets are able to arrive before any original.

-- There is a strategy for ensuring that the new peer address is able to receive and process.
-No such test is defined in this	specification; {{!I-D.tschofenig-tls-dtls-rrc}} defines an extension for such a DTLS protocol extension.
+- There is a strategy for ensuring that the new peer address is able to receive and process DTLS records.
+No such test is defined in this	specification.

 The above is necessary to protect against attacks that use datagrams with spoofed addresses or replayed datagrams to trigger attacks.
+Note that there is no requirement to use of the anti-replay window mechanism defined in Section 4.1.2.6 of DTLS 1.2.
+Both solutions, the "anti-replay window" or "newer algorithm" will prevent address updates from replay attacks while the latter will only apply to peer address updates and the former applies to any application layer traffic.

 Application protocols that implement protection against these attacks depend on being aware of changes in peer addresses so that they can engage the necessary mechanisms.

-When delivered such an event, the user can trigger an application layer-specific address validation mechanism, for example one that is based on successful exchange of minimal amount of ping-pong traffic with the peer.
+When delivered such an event, an application layer-specific address validation mechanism can be triggered, for example one that is based on successful exchange of minimal amount of ping-pong traffic with the peer.
+Alternatively, an DTLS-specific mechanism may be used, as described in
+{{!I-D.tschofenig-tls-dtls-rrc}}.

 # Examples